-DWARVES: These tough sturdy peoples are the creation of

-Mahal, the

-Vala known as

-Aule.
-Dwarves

-are stubborn,

-aggressive,

-covetous, and

-quick to take

-offense, yet

-they are also
+DWARVES: These tough sturdy peoples are the creation of Mahal, the Vala known as Aule.
+Dwarves are stubborn, aggressive, covetous, and quick to take offence, yet they are also honourable, steadfast companions.
+The major dwarven strongholds are in the Blue Mountains west of the Shire, and in the Iron Hills and the Lonely Mountain, which are located in the east of Middle Earth.

-HOBBITS: Of these small, civillized but small creatures, much is said elsewhere.
+HOBBITS: Of these small, civilized but small creatures, much is said elsewhere.
 The origin of hobbits is a mystery, but it is believed that they have existed in Middle-earth for millenia before they came to the Shire.
 Hobbits are peaceful and deplore violence and adventure, though when forced, they are very strong-willed, sturdy creatures indeed.
 Hobbits chiefly dwell in the Shire and in Bree.

-EAGLES: The Great Eagles of the North are the most intelligent birds in Middle-earth (many of whom have been gifted with the ability to speak to humans).
+EAGLES: The Great Eagles of the North are the most intelligent birds in Middle Earth (many of whom have been gifted with the ability to speak to humans).
 The Eagles are the servants of Manwe, the chief of the Valar, and are often sent by him to aid the forces of good in time of great need.